usegalaxy-eu/gdpr/gdpr-rights.md

 ---
 layout: history
+title: User Rights under the GDPR
 ---

-# User Rights under the GDPR

 And how to exercise them in the context of the Galaxy Service provided by the Galaxy Freiburg Team and the European Galaxy Community.